-The purpose of Annex IV (Phase 1) was to exchange recent information on the production of alcohols and other oxygenates between the participating countries, and to review various production methods with the view to identifying potential areas of future development and cooperative research programs.
-The alcohols covered under this annex included methanol, ethanol and higher alcohols, and the oxygenates included ethers and other oxygen containing species that are of use as gasoline additives.
-The first phase of Annex IV was completed in 1989 with the publication of a final report.
+The purpose of Task 4 (Phase 1) was to exchange recent information on the production of alcohols and other oxygenates between the participating countries, and to review various production methods with the view to identifying potential areas of future development and cooperative research programs.
+The alcohols covered under this task included methanol, ethanol and higher alcohols, and the oxygenates included ethers and other oxygen containing species that are of use as gasoline additives.
+The first phase of Task 4 was completed in 1989 with the publication of a final report.

-The second phase of the Annex was completed in 1995, with the publication of a final report, entitled: “Production of Alcohols and Other Oxygenates from Fossil Fuels and Renewables”, Final Report for Annex IV/Phase II.
+The second phase of the Task was completed in 1995, with the publication of a final report, entitled: “Production of Alcohols and Other Oxygenates from Fossil Fuels and Renewables”, Final Report for Task 4 / Phase II.

 The objectives of Phase 1:

-I) To gather, classify and comment on various methods for alcohol production obtained from participants in this Annex, or available in the literature, and to disseminate this data to the participants; and,
+- To gather, classify and comment on various methods for alcohol production obtained from participants in this Task, or available in the literature, and to disseminate this data to the participants; and,

 The objectives of Phase 2: